 Episode 23: MATCH DAY!
 How the Residency MATCH works

-The path to receiving your medical degree at Ross is exactly the same as those of US medical schools.
-Upon completion of the USMLEs, Ross students receive their MD degree and embark on a new path—residency!
-As of today, over 15000 graduates have reached their goal and matched at leading hospitals across the United States and Canada.
+The path to receiving your medical degree at Ross University School of Medicine (Ross Med) is exactly the same as those of US medical schools.
+Upon completion of the USMLEs, Ross Med students receive their MD degree and embark on a new path—residency!
+As of today, nearly 15,000 graduates have reached their goal and are matched at leading hospitals across the United States and Canada.
 The majority of our graduates secure residencies through the National Resident Matching Program.

 In this episode, Future Doctors Alyson Morgan and Kayla Blanchard talk about how Residency MATCH works and their personal experience.